Aren’t you sick of beating yourself up?

 I worked harder and harder.
 I strived and I achieved.

-But the more I accomplished, the more I felt like an imposter.
+But the more I accomplished, the more afraid I was someone would find out how much I didn’t deserve it.

-I hit a brick wall when I finished my PhD in Physics and couldn’t bear the thought of continuing in academia.
+I hit a brick wall when I finished my PhD and couldn’t bear the thought of continuing in academia.

 I learned to give myself the understanding and compassion I had needed when I was little, but which my emotionally immature parents had been unable to provide.